David Worley

 On immigration, Worley calls for criminalizing illegal entry into Idaho at the state level, mandating statewide law enforcement cooperation with ICE, eliminating government benefits and services for people in the country illegally, and imposing penalties on organizations that aid undocumented immigrants.

-On government process, Worley’s platform criticizes the practice of committee chairs blocking legislation without a floor vote, which he describes as a “desk veto.”
-He specifically names incumbent Senator Jim Guthrie by his role as Senate State Affairs chairman and accuses him of using procedural power to block legislation passed by the full House.
-Worley’s commitments include requiring up-or-down votes, transparent committee scheduling, and rules reforms to eliminate one-person blocking power.
+On government process, Worley’s platform criticizes what he describes as the “desk veto,” the practice of committee chairs blocking legislation without a floor vote.
+He specifically names incumbent Senator Guthrie’s role as Senate State Affairs Committee chairman and accuses him of using procedural power to block legislation, as covered by LocalNews8.
+His commitments include requiring up-or-down votes, transparent committee scheduling, and rules reforms to eliminate one-person blocking power.

 Political Alignment